Botspot/pi-apps/DOCUMENTATION.md

 - `status` - Display a custom message in light-blue.
   - Used by scripts to indicate current status, like "Downloading...", "Extracting...", and "Please wait."
   - This function outputs to `stderr`.
   - Some scripts don't want the ending newline, so this function allows for flags to be passed to the `echo` command.
+  - Example usage:
+    ```bash
-Example usage: `status -n "Downloading... "`
+    status -n "Downloading... "
+    ```
 - `status-green` - Display a custom message in green.
   - Used by scripts to indicate the success of an action, like "Installed FreeCAD successfully", "Update complete", and "All packages have been purged successfully."
   - This function outputs to `stderr`.